ccgregory/SDC-FindingLaneLines/README.md

 ![alt text][image2]

-The pipeline also worked great for videos.
+The pipeline also worked great for the first 2 videos.

 One potential shortcoming would be the challenge video.
-The pipeline was not sharp enough to find the lines for the challenge, getting confused with the curb and the lanes on the other side of the road.
+The pipeline was not sharp enough to find the lines for the challenge.
+The pipeline found an error and didnt run.

 Here is the resulting image: